wgilpin/techtree_django/docs/design_overview.md

 This document provides a high-level overview of the different components of the TechTree Django application, summarizing the responsibilities of each major folder containing Python code.

+A more detailed `design.md` is found in each subfolder with python code.

 ---

 ## core